Each of us who confronts infertility has no idea where it will take us.

 Certain contributing reproductive conditions are more easily treated than others and some individuals have more disposal income than others to gamble on advanced and risky procedures.
 Read any infertility blog and you’ll get a window into how prolonged disappointment and loss combine to color decision-making, fray relationships, challenge principles and, at its worst, weaken our spirit.
 Trauma soon follows.
 With the advent of blogs, weary companions now gather to share and puzzle out their next moves.

-I began following one high-profile series, The Fertility Diary featured on The New York Times Motherlode blog, after Amy Klein shared her response to the Selling the Fantasy of Fertility op-ed (co-authored by Miriam Zoll and me).
+I began following one high-profile series, The Fertility Diary, featured on The New York Times Motherlode blog after contributor Amy Klein shared her response to the Selling the Fantasy of Fertility op-ed (co-authored by Miriam Zoll and me).
 Since September I’ve read with curiosity how Ms. Klein’s thinking and behavior continue to evolve with each development in her infertility journey.
-Her latest asks the question, “How Much Would You Pay to Have a Baby?”
+Her latest asks the question: “How Much Would You Pay to Have a Baby?”

 While the question is couched in financial terms, there are other significant costs associated with pursuing treatment (ranging from emotional tolls to long-term health concerns).
 On the emotional front, I remember when I was where she is now.
 Like her, I once pacified my fears and blindly pushed forward with the next procedure envisioning myself in the lucky minority of those who succeed with treatment against the odds.
 One big difference in our situations: I was without the benefit of the Internet to offer a reality check.
 All I had were women’s magazine articles and popular media stories affirming that if I simply kept at it, I would magically succeed.
 There was no counterpoint.